 Over the last couple of years, I’ve done my share of hiking in the rain.
 On the 2017 Bearfoot Theory group trip to Alaska, we spent 7 solid days backpacking in the rain, and boy did I learn a lot.
 Hiking in the rain and staying warm and dry is a bit of an art, but it all starts with having the right gear.
-That means a solid lightweight rain jacket for hiking, that will keep you dry, in whatever conditions you might face.
+That means a reliable lightweight rain jacket for hiking that will keep you dry in whatever conditions you might face.

-Choosing a lightweight rain jacket for hiking can be a bit overwhelming, especially when it comes to decoding the product descriptions (a 3-layer Gore-Tex, what?).
-What’s not fun is wandering through a sea of too many options without a clue of which one to get and leaving empty-handed, or worse, with a high tech rain jacket you’re not quite sure you even need.
+Choosing a lightweight rain jacket for hiking can be a bit overwhelming, especially when it comes to decoding the product descriptions (a 3-layer Gore-Tex what?).
+What’s not fun is wandering through a sea of too many options without a clue of which one to get and leaving empty-handed, or worse, with an expensive, high tech rain jacket you’re not quite sure you even need.

-So, to help you get ready for the wet season, we’re breaking things down.
-In this blog post, we talk about the materials and technical features of hiking rain jackets to help you determine what you need, and we share the rain jackets that we women at Bearfoot Theory currently wear on rainy days.
-We hope the information here helps you get the most for your money, while ensuring you stay warm and dry out there on the trail.
+So, to help you get ready for the rainy season, we’re breaking things down.
+In this blog post, we talk about the materials and technical features of hiking rain jackets to help you determine what you need, and we share the rain jackets that have withstood the test of the trail by the Bearfoot Theory community.
+We hope the information here helps you get the most for your money while ensuring you stay warm and dry out there on the trail.

 Learn how to choose the best lightweight hiking rain jacket to keep you happy on the trail.

-Should a hiking raincoat be waterproof or water-resistant?
+Should a hiking rain jacket be waterproof or water-resistant?